 Baggot Street Speaker Series

-Campus Ministry provides a sit down lunch banquet and guest speaker connected to themes of faith, justice and Sisters of Mercy critical concerns.
+Campus Ministry provides a sit down lunch and guest speaker connected to themes of faith, justice and Sisters of Mercy Critical Concerns.

 Advent and Lent